Practice Focus

 Before her legal career, Sharonda attended the University of North Carolina School of Medicine, and she worked as a research laboratory technician there and at the Duke University School of Medicine.
 She graduated summa cum laude from Xavier University New Orleans in 1994 and earned her law degree from Loyola University New Orleans School of Law in 2001, where she was a member of Loyola Law Review.

 Sharonda is very active in professional and civic organizations at the local and state levels.
 In 2022, she was sworn in for a five-year term as a member of the board of commissioners of the Port of New Orleans, a position appointed by former Louisiana Governor John Bel Edwards.
-Sharonda currently serves as the secretary-treasurer of the Port of New Orleans, secretary of the Board of the Urban League of Louisiana, vice-chair of the board of French Quarter Festivals, Inc., vice-president of the board of Louisiana Appleseed, and treasurer of the board of the New Orleans Bar Foundation.
+Sharonda currently serves as the secretary-treasurer of the Port of New Orleans, secretary of the Board of the Urban League of Louisiana, vice-chair of the board of French Quarter Festivals, Inc., vice-president of the board of Louisiana Appleseed, and president of the board of the New Orleans Bar Foundation.
 She is also a member of the boards of the Louisiana Endowment for the Humanities, Louisiana Policy Institute for Children, LCMC Health, Ogden Museum, and the 2024-25 Federal Bar Association – New Orleans Chapter.

 Additionally, Sharonda served as chair of the board of commissioners of the Regional Transit Authority, to which she was appointed by then New Orleans Mayor Mitch Landrieu with the unanimous approval of the New Orleans City Council, from 2016 to 2018.